KevinAst/feature-redux/README.md

 - **reducer**: reducerFn

-  The redux reducer function to be embellished with the slice specification.
+  The redux [reducer] function to be embellished with the slice specification.

 **Return**: reducerFn

 <ul style="margin-left: 2em;">

-??$$

 the supplied reducer, embellished with both the slice and a convenience selector: